Albertsons Cos. Acquires Online Meal Kit Service Plated

-Albertsons Cos. has acquired Plated, a meal kit service.
-According to Albertsons, this move advances a shared strategy to reinvent the way consumers discover, purchase and experience food.
-Plated will operate as a wholly owned subsidiary of Albertsons Cos.
-The transaction is expected to close later this month pending customary approvals.
+Albertsons Cos. has acquired Plated, a meal kit service, in line with both companies’ strategy to “reinvent the way consumers discover, purchase and experience food.”
+New York City-based Plated will operate as a wholly owned subsidiary of Albertsons Cos. in Boise, Idaho.
+The transaction is expected to close later this month, pending customary approvals.

 “Today’s consumer is looking for a variety of personalized shopping alternatives, and this transaction is the latest example of Albertsons Cos. meeting our customers wherever and however they like to shop,” said Bob Miller, chairman and CEO of Albertsons Cos.
 “With Plated, we’ve found a partner who shares our commitment to delicious, affordable food; superior technology and innovation; and world class customer service.
 Plated knows its customers better than anyone, and together we will accelerate our ability to serve them.
 We are excited to offer our customers more online options and fresh, quality ingredients along with distinctive recipes at their doorstep or through traditional shopping trips.”